 - Proceed to nearby famous Blue Lagoon for a 2-hour relaxing visit.

-- Arrive on Heimaey and check in at 3-star Hótel Vestmannaeyjar, the best hotel in town for a 4-night stay.
+- Check in at 3-star Hótel Vestmannaeyjar, the best hotel in town – for a 3-night stay.

-- Meet & Mix at the hotel.
+- Meet / Mix in the lounge.
 John Chumack lays out the plans for the days to come.

 - “Welcome to Iceland” dinner at Einsi Kaldi.